-Quality Payment Program performance data for 2017 will be publicly available on Physician Compare website in late 2018 to help the Medicare beneficiaries and caregivers make informed decisions, and to encourage clinicians to deliver quality care.
+Quality Payment Program performance data for 2017 will be publicly available on Physician Compare website in early 2019 to help the Medicare beneficiaries and caregivers make informed decisions, and to encourage clinicians to deliver quality care.
 With that, MIPS score and its impact on reputation will begin to get very real.
 It must provide some solace to high performing providers who were underwhelmed by mere 2.02% in positive payment adjustment.
 To the chagrin of many, this data will serve as the MIPS report card for all providers participating in QPP (MIPS, APMs).
 So, it would be best to understand what data would be published on Physician Compare, in what format, and for whom.

 Who will be included?

 Providers with approved status in the Provider Enrollment, Chain, and Ownership System (PECOS) with a valid practice location and specialty who have submitted a Medicare fee-for-service claim, or are newly enrolled within last six months will have their data reported on Physician Compare.